Colin Kaepernick does not appear to move needle into his direction after controversy-laden workout

 Kaepernick’s showcase may have been marred by the controversy surrounding the workout in the hours and minutes leading up to it.

 The former San Francisco 49ers quarterback switched his workout location at the last minute to a high school from the Atlanta Falcons’ training facility.
 From the 25 teams that were apparently scheduled to be at the training facility for the workout, about six teams were able to make it to the new location.
-Additionally, Kaepernick reps Ben Meiselas and Jeff Nalley said the change in location to facilitate “a transparent and open process.”
+Additionally, Kaepernick reps Ben Meiselas and Jeff Nalley said the change in location was to facilitate “a transparent and open process.”

 "From the outset, Mr. Kaepernick requested a legitimate process and from the outset the NFL league office has not provided one," Meiselas and Nalley wrote.
 "Most recently, the NFL has demanded that as a precondition to the workout, Mr. Kaepernick sign an unusual liability waiver that addresses employment-related issues and rejected the standard liability waiver from physical injury proposed by Mr. Kaepernick's representatives.